Games Where You Can Play Optimally with Arena-Independent Finite Memory: Discussion

 Note that when considering multiple (quantitative) objectives, optimal strategies usually do not exist, and one has to settle for \textit{Pareto-optimal} ones (e.g.,~\cite{DKQR20}).
 However, in many cases, the (decision) problem under study is as follows: given a threshold (vector), define the winning condition as all the plays achieving at least this threshold, and check for a winning strategy.
 Hence multi-objective quantitative games are often de facto reduced to qualitative win-lose games for this so-called \textit{threshold problem}.
 Observe that, given a multi-objective setting, if UFM strategies exist for all threshold problems, then finite-memory strategies suffice to realize the Pareto front (as each point of this front can be considered as a threshold).
 Therefore, \textit{our approach also enables reasoning about the existence of finite-memory Pareto-optimal strategies in multi-objective games}.

 We start our overview with some game settings that fall under the scope of our approach.
 Obviously, \textit{all memoryless-determined objectives} are among them, since we generalize Gimbert and Zielonka's work~\cite{GZ05}: this includes, e.g., mean-payoff~\cite{EM79}, parity~\cite{DBLP:conf/focs/EmersonJ88,DBLP:journals/tcs/Zielonka98}, energy~\cite{DBLP:conf/emsoft/ChakrabartiAHS03} or average-energy games~\cite{DBLP:journals/acta/BouyerMRLL18}.
 As established in Section~\ref{sec:intro}, our results encompass all cases where \textit{arena-independent} memory suffices.
-Hence they permit to rediscover the existence of UFM strategies for games such as, e.g., generalized reachability~\cite{DBLP:journals/corr/abs-1010-2420}, generalized parity~\cite{DBLP:conf/fossacs/ChatterjeeHP07}, window parity games~\cite{DBLP:journals/corr/BruyereHR16}, or lower- and upper-bounded (multi-dimension) energy games~\cite{DBLP:conf/formats/BouyerFLMS08,DBLP:journals/acta/BouyerMRLL18,DBLP:conf/fossacs/BouyerHMR017}.
+Hence they permit to rediscover the existence of UFM strategies for games such as, e.g., generalized reachability~\cite{DBLP:journals/corr/abs-1010-2420}, generalized parity~\cite{DBLP:conf/fossacs/ChatterjeeHP07}, Muller~\cite{DBLP:conf/lics/DziembowskiJW97,DBLP:journals/corr/abs-2105-12009}, window parity~\cite{DBLP:journals/corr/BruyereHR16}, some variants of window mean-payoff~\cite{DBLP:journals/iandc/Chatterjee0RR15}, or lower- and upper-bounded (multi-dimension) energy games~\cite{DBLP:conf/formats/BouyerFLMS08,DBLP:journals/acta/BouyerMRLL18,DBLP:conf/fossacs/BouyerHMR017}.
 Our approach can also be useful to extend these known results to more general combinations, either via appropriate memory skeletons or through the lifting corollary (see an application in Section~\ref{subsec:example}).